nkh/ftl/config/ftl/man/ftl.md

 ## Preview Pane And Live Previews

 If preview is on (on by default), a preview pane is displayed.
-It can be switched on and off during the session; it's size can be changed.
+It can be switched on and off during the session; its size can be changed.
 Some entry types have multiple previews (IE: directories) that can be accessed with a keyboard shortcut (Alt-gr+v and Alt-gr+V by default)